CurvesHub/DezibotDebugInterface/README.md

 - Clone the repository
 - Run `docker-compose up` in the root directory of the project
 - The front-end is available at `http://localhost:3000`
-- The back-end is available at `http://localhost:5000`
+- The back-end is available at `http://localhost:5012`
-- The back-end API documentation is available at `http://localhost:5000/api/scalar`
+- The back-end API documentation is available at `http://localhost:5012/api`

 ## Back-end API

 The back-end provides the following endpoints:

-- `GET /api/scalar` - A UI to view the openapi documentation of the API and test the endpoints
+- `/api` - A UI to view the openapi documentation of the API and test the endpoints

 - `GET /api/dezibot` - Get all Dezibots